 Every woman’s life is unique, and women should capitalize on the benefits available to them to build the assets needed for their later years.
 It’s important not to underestimate how much you may need or the importance of ongoing contributions to retirement accounts to build assets over time.
 Although there are no guarantees, the longer you stay invested, the more likely your contributions may benefit from compounding (when investment gains are reinvested and potentially earn even more over time).

-The AIA Trust offers retirement savings and distribution vehicles through AXA Equitable to assist you in achieving your retirement goals.
+The AIA Trust offers retirement savings and distribution vehicles through Equitable to assist you in achieving your retirement goals.
 Plans can be established for one-person firms—or for many employees—utilizing a variety of retirement savings and distribution vehicles.
-AXA Equitable can assist you in achieving your goals based on 50 years’ experience working with association members and over 25 years with AIA architects.
-AXA Equitable can help you review your options and offer you choices that will alleviate the burden of establishing and managing a retirement savings plan.
+Equitable can assist you in achieving your goals based on more than 51 years* of experience working with association members and over 25 years with AIA architects.
+Equitable can help you review your options and offer you choices that will alleviate the burden of establishing and managing a retirement savings plan.
 It’s one of the ways that the AIA Trust makes it easier for you to focus on doing what you do best: architecture.

-To speak with a Retirement Program specialist call 800-523-1125 or visit www.TheAIATrust.com/retirement-plans/ to start saving today.
+To speak with a retirement program specialist call (800) 523-1125 or visit www.equitable.com/mrp to start saving today.

 This article has been written for general information purposes only.
 This material does not constitute an offer or solicitation of any kind and is not intended, and should not be relied upon, as investment, tax, legal, or financial advice or services.

-The Members Retirement Program contract form #6059 is funded by a group variable annuity contract issued and distributed by AXA Equitable Life Insurance Company (AXA Equitable), NY, NY.
-Annuities have limitations and restrictions.
-For costs and complete details contact a Retirement Program Specialist.
-AXA Equitable and its affiliates do not provide tax or legal advice and are not affiliated with the AIA.
+The Members Retirement Program (contract form #6059) is funded by a group variable annuity contract issued and distributed by Equitable Financial Life Insurance Company (Equitable Financial), 1290 Avenue of the Americas, New York, NY 10104.
+Equitable Financial does not provide tax or legal advice.
 You should consult with your attorney and/or tax advisor before purchasing a contract.

 © 2018 DST Systems, Inc. Reproduction in whole or in part prohibited, except by permission.
 All rights reserved.
 Not responsible for any errors or omissions.